Javaid Alla-ud-Din Sajid: Political career

-He was elected to the Provincial Assembly of the Punjab as a candidate of Pakistan Muslim League (Q) (PML-Q) from Constituency PP-186 (Okara-II) in 2002 Pakistani general election.
+He was elected to the Provincial Assembly of the Punjab as a candidate of Pakistan Muslim League (Q) (PML-Q) from Constituency PP-186 (Okara-II) in the 2002 Pakistani general election.
 He received 26,720 votes and defeated Sardar Moin Aslam Moakkal, an independent candidate.

-He was re-elected to the Provincial Assembly of the Punjab as a candidate of Pakistan Peoples Party (PPP) from Constituency PP-186 (Okara-II) in 2008 Pakistani general election.
+He was re-elected to the Provincial Assembly of the Punjab as a candidate of Pakistan Peoples Party (PPP) from Constituency PP-186 (Okara-II) in the 2008 Pakistani general election.
 He received 38,918 votes and defeated Azhar Mahmood Chaudhary, a candidate of PML-Q.

-He was re-elected to the Provincial Assembly of the Punjab as a candidate of Pakistan Muslim League (N) (PML-N) from Constituency PP-186 (Okara-II) in 2013 Pakistani general election.
+He was re-elected to the Provincial Assembly of the Punjab as a candidate of Pakistan Muslim League (N) (PML-N) from Constituency PP-186 (Okara-II) in the 2013 Pakistani general election.
 He received 38,178 votes and defeated Rao Muhammad Qaisar Khan, a candidate of PPP.

-He was re-elected to Provincial Assembly of the Punjab as a candidate of PML-N from Constituency PP-183 (Okara-I) in 2018 Pakistani general election.
+He was re-elected to Provincial Assembly of the Punjab as a candidate of PML-N from Constituency PP-183 (Okara-I) in the 2018 Pakistani general election.

+In the 2024 General Elections, he was re-elected member of Punjab Assembly as a candidate of PML-N from PP-185 Okara-I. He defeated Mehar Muhammad Javed, an independent candidate supported by PTI.